 Selling your home may be the solution to resolving your problem; however, the process is already fraught with stress, and the presence of a lien or tax problems will complicate matters.
 Therefore, you must clear this debt to sell the property and do so in a specified order dependent upon the status of the lienholder, such as primary or secondary mortgages or tax liens that are always primary.
 In more complicated cases, it’s advisable to work with a professional tax advisor or attorney to assist you.

 Once satisfied, whatever you do, ensure that you receive documentation that you paid off the debt with a recorded lien release, lien discharge, or satisfaction of mortgage.
 If you find that the lien is still on the house and have proof you’ve paid the taxes, you’ll need to file a request for a certificate of release before closing.
 Ready to learn more about how to tackle this situation?
-Read on as we discuss how to handle liens and tax problems when selling your house Southern California.
+Read on as we discuss how to handle liens and tax problems when selling your house Greater Los Angeles.

 While sticking your head in the sand is not the best option, if you’re nearing the ten-year mark of living underneath the lien and the amount is low, the IRS may permit the debt to expire.
 However, take great caution with this approach as there is only a slight chance of your debt simply vanishing.
 So typically, instead, Uncle Sam files suit against the debtor for collection.